approov/quickstart-react-native/README.md

 1. Run your app on a physical device.

-2. Whitelist the emulator so the Approov service always returns a valid token.
+2. Ensure the emulator so the Approov service always returns a valid token.

 This requires you to first identify the app's device ID running on the emulator (see [Extracting the Device ID](https://approov.io/docs/latest/approov-usage-documentation/#extracting-the-device-id)).
-Once you have extracted the device ID, run an Approov device command to set add the device whitelisting:
+Once you have extracted the device ID, run an Approov device command to ensure the device always passes:

 ```shell
 $ approov device -add 123-deviceID-abc== -policy default,whitelist,all
 ```

-Once the app is whitelisted on the emulator, you do not have to register your app before receiving valid Approov tokens.
+Once the app is set to always pass on the emulator, you do not have to register your app before receiving valid Approov tokens.

 3. Change your account's rejection policies to allow emulators.